Skip to main content

 When it comes to social media for churches, this form of marketing is all about utilizing different social media sites to grow and inform your church members.
 It is the primary way of integrating new members into your congregation through sharing your church’s purpose and information about who you are.

-Social media marketing for churches is the gateway from which you share the Gospel and, hopefully, draw people to your various events and church services.
+Social media marketing for churches is the gateway from which you share the Gospel and, hopefully, draw people to the various events put on by your church event management team.
 It is the first tool that you have at your disposal for promoting your church and interacting with your community.

 Church social media marketing is crucial for newcomers to your church and your most dedicated members alike.
 When face-to-face interaction isn’t available, social media creates opportunities to build up our community with love, joy, unity, and encouragement.
 It is part of the church identity and branding that you create.